vipinbihari/mdx_editor/README.md

 - **Post management**: Create, edit, and delete posts with confirmation dialogs and proper feedback
 - **MDX editing**: Edit frontmatter metadata and MDX content with direct markdown editing and preview
 - **Advanced Image Management**:
+  - **Per-Image State Management**: Independent action containers for each image, allowing simultaneous operations
+  - **Smart Image Refresh**: Only the modified image refreshes after actions - no flickering of other images
   - Drag-and-drop image replacement for hero and in-blog images
   - Image zoom preview with modal interface
   - Logo stamping and date stamping with customizable formats